YamiHaseo/YamiHaseo/README.md

 - 👋 Hi, I’m @YamiHaseo
 - 👀 I’m interested in Manga/Animes, Video games and Of course programming
 - 🌱 I’m currently learning mainly Java and going to start Python
-- 💞️ I’m looking to collaborate on Android or iOS
+- 💞️ I’m looking to collaborate on Java/Android
-- 📫 How to reach me : Add me on Discord YummyYami#7777
+- 📫 How to reach me : Add me on Discord YummyYami#7777 or send a mail to vincent.hamel2503@gmail.com

 <!---
 YamiHaseo/YamiHaseo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.